sassihamdi-CD/sassihamdi-CD/README.md

 I'm a Software Engineer Specializing in Back-End

-- 🌱 I’m currently learning large complex system design
+- 🌱 I’m currently looking for a new opportunity
 - 👯 I’m looking to collaborate on back-end projects
 - 📝 I regularly write articles on Medium https://medium.com/@hamdysassy7
 - 💬 Ask me about back-end engineering